fedediprima/NLUproject-sentiment-analysis/README.md

     * `train_functions_*.py` files contains effectively the train and evaluation loops.
     * `subj_*.py` and `pol_*.py` are the files to run to start the training of the model, for subjectivity and polarity classifier respectively.
 >**NB_baseline** folder has a completely different structure, it contains all the elements needed for training both classifiers in one single file `baseline.py`.
-* In the **images** folder we can see the accuracies evolution during training for each experiment and the structure of the proposed models.

 ## Saved weights
 I decided not to include the weights here for memory reasons, anyway you can find the trained weights for all the models at this [link](https://drive.google.com/drive/u/1/folders/1GSa39jmwXNyAtqk9iuZ6C5PS9RDvDbAf.